My Main Page with Links to My Other

 bored with Beck’s and experimented with Foster’s.
 Community equaled just about anything

-from isolated bird watchers to gated, walled neighborhoods designed to keep
+from isolated bird watchers to gated neighborhoods intended to keep

 inmates and almost everyone else out.